-Once you are happy that you understand what the trial involves, and the Investigator is happy that you have understood everything, you will be asked to a consent form.
+Once you are happy that you understand what the trial involves, and the Investigator is happy that you have understood everything, you will be asked to sign two copies of a consent form; one for you to take away and keep, and one for the Investigator which will be kept at the trial site.
 You will be asked to agree to allow the Investigators to contact your own Doctor (GP) to make sure there are no medical reasons why you should not participate.
 You will also be asked to agree to being registered on the confidential TOPS (The Over-Volunteering Prevention System) database which is set up to prevent people entering into multiple studies or trials at the same time.